 yFIRECalc 2.0 Instructions

 The calculator is easy to use.
 When you input your data, yFIRECalc shows the amount of liberty that early retirement delivers.
-The results appear not in dollars, but rather in hours, days, weeks, months, and years—the very stuff of life.
+The calculator states the results not in dollars, but rather in hours, days, weeks, months, and years—the very stuff of life.

 Lines 1-2: these require no explanation.

 Line 3: enter your expected age at early retirement a/k/a FIRE—this must be a whole number (e.g., 48) because decimals (e.g., 48.4) don’t work well with date calculations.
 Don’t worry if you haven’t yet picked a precise age to leave the workforce.
 Just input a ballpark number.
 Later on you can make other forecasts that use different dates for FIRE.

 Line 4: enter a benchmark age at which you’d be out of the workforce completely if you pursued a traditional retirement (again, decimals don’t work here).
 If you don’t know which age to input, a good source to consult is the Social Security Administration, which defines full retirement as 67 years old for those born in 1960 or later.

 Line 5: a job takes more away from your life than hours at a desk.
 It takes time to commute.
 It takes time to suit up in the morning and wind down at night.
 It takes time to fly to distant meetings, appear at company events, and answer weekend emails.
 All these hours are part of your existing job commitment.
 So when you enter the average hours per week you devote to your job, be inclusive.
 Don’t underestimate how much time your livelihood extracts from your life.